Why Health Insurance Matters More After 50

 Can I get health insurance at age 65+?

 Yes, but options are limited.
-Guaranteed acceptance plans are available from Cigna and some others, though premiums are high ($300-$450/month).
-If you're healthy, medical underwriting policies may be cheaper.
+Guaranteed acceptance plans are available from AIA and some others, though premiums are higher than underwritten plans.
+If you're healthy, medical underwriting policies may be more affordable.

 What happens to my premiums as I age?

-Premiums increase 8-12% annually after age 50.
-By age 70, you may pay 2-3x what you paid at age 50.
+Premiums rise with age.
+By age 70, you may pay several times what you paid at age 50.
 Budget for these increases.

 Should I keep health insurance after 70?

 If you can afford it, yes.
 Hip/knee replacements, cataract surgery, and cardiac care are common after 70.
-Private access is faster than 12+ month public waits.
+Private access is faster than the public-system wait.

 Can I switch insurers after 60?